onap/oom/docs/oom_user_guide.rst

 user's own environment (a laptop etc.) the portal application's port 8989 is exposed through a `Kubernetes LoadBalancer`_ object.

+**Note**: This only applies to Kubernetes Cluster deployments using Rancher.
+For RKE deployments, a Kubernetes Load Balancer is not created.

 Typically, to be able to access the Kubernetes nodes publicly a public address is assigned.
 In Openstack this is a floating IP address.